code-kern-ai/bricks/generators/premiums/bing_news_search/code_snippet.md

 YOUR_RESPONSE_SIZE: str = "full" # choose "compact" to only get text snippet of the first result

 def bing_search(record):
-    '''Uses Microsoft's Bing to retrieve search results for news articles.''' search_url = "https://api.bing.microsoft.com/v7.0/news/search"
+    """Uses Microsoft's Bing to retrieve search results for news articles.""" if not record[YOUR_ATTRIBUTE] or not record[YOUR_ATTRIBUTE].text:
+        return "No text string read!"
+    search_url = "https://api.bing.microsoft.com/v7.0/news/search"

     headers = {"Ocp-Apim-Subscription-Key" : YOUR_API_KEY}